wp-plugins/e-mailit/readme.txt

 Requires at least: 2.9
 Tested up to: 4.3.1
-Stable tag: 8.0
+Stable tag: 8.0.1
 License: GPLv2 or later

-The most flexible sharing tools, including E-MAILiT's global mobile-optimized sharing menu, Twitter, Facebook, WhatsApp, SMS & many more.
+The most flexible sharing and following tools, including E-MAILiT's global mobile-optimized sharing menu, Facebook, Twitter, WhatsApp, Pinterest, Viber and many more.

 == Description ==